United States at the 2020 Summer Olympics: Mountain biking

 The United States entered three mountain bikers to compete in the women's Olympic cross-country race, by virtue of Kate Courtney's win at the Pan American Games, and a combined national ranking ensuring two other women got to participate.

 BMX

 U.S. riders qualified for five quota place (two men and three women) for BMX at the Olympics, as a result in the UCI BMX Olympic Qualification Ranking List of June 1, 2021.

+Defending Olympic champion Connor Fields suffered a crash in his semi-final heat and was unable to start in the final.
+He was hospitalized.

+Alise Willoughby was the reigning world champion but she also suffered a crash and did not qualify for the final.